Wentworth Leigh: Career

 He was ordained in 1862 and became Curate of St John the Baptist, Bromsgrove.
 Two years later he was appointed Vicar of Stoneleigh, Warwickshire.
 Later, he held incumbencies at All Saints Leamington and St Mary's, Bryanston Square.

 In 1894 he was appointed to the Deanery of Hereford Cathedral and retired in 1919.
 In 1920, he served as President of the National Temperance League (Great Britain).

 Freemasonry

-He was an active and zealous Freemason, who rose to very senior rank within the organisation.
+He was an active and zealous Freemason, who rose to a senior rank within the organisation.
 Having risen through the ranks of his lodge, and his Provincial Grand Lodge, and attained appointment as an officer of the United Grand Lodge of England, in 1899 he was granted the honorary rank of Past Grand Chaplain, the most senior clerical appointment in Freemasonry.
 In 1906 he received a patent to act as Provincial Grand Master of Herefordshire, taking sole charge of all lodges in that county.